aedler-ft/roadmap/README.md

 ## Roadmap updates

-Updates of the roadmap will be documented and published in the fiskaltrust [Release Repository](https://github.com/fiskaltrust/release-notes).
+Updates of the roadmap will be documented and published in the fiskaltrust [release repository](https://github.com/fiskaltrust/release-notes).

 ## Disclaimer